iamkhattar/spacex-native/README.md

 # spacex-native

-A Native App that displays details about Space X Launches
+A Native App that displays details about SpaceX Launches

 ## Documentation